 - Add a cup of water to the Instant Pot’s inner pot.
 Place a trivet on the bottom, with the handles facing up.
 Place the cake tin on top of the trivet above the water.
 Gently cover the tin with foil, overlapping and folding the edges slightly but not too tight.
 Allow some space for the cake to rise.

 - Place and lock the Instant Pot lid, making sure the vent is set to Sealing.
-Press Manual setting, HIGH pressure and adjust the time to 20 minutes.
+Press Manual setting, HIGH pressure and adjust the time to 40 minutes (time has been updated!).
 After 3 beeps, the Instant Pot will start cooking.
 Once the timer goes off, allow the pressure to release naturally (about 15 minutes).
 Open the lid carefully, lift and remove the foil.
 Allow the heat to escape and then carefully remove the trivet and the cake tin to a plate or the kitchen bench top.
 Allow the cake to cool in the tin for 5 minutes, then release the spring and remove the tin from around the cake.
-The easiest way to remove the bottom of the cake tin, is to place another plate on top of the cake and turn it upside down.
+The easiest way to remove the bottom of the cake tin is to place another plate on top of the cake and turn it upside down.
 Then carefully remove the bottom and allow the cake to cool slightly while upside down.
-Then turn it back around and place on a serving plate.
+Then turn it back around and place it on a serving plate.

 - While the cake is cooling, prepare the cream cheese icing by combining and mixing all ingredients in a bowl.
 Set aside.